NexPlayer/Android-SDK/advanced.md

 #### native int setLicenseFile (String strPath)

-This method sets the path to the specific license file included with the NexPlayer™ SDK.
+This method sets the path to the specific license file included with the NexPlayer SDK.

 This should be called after NexAlFactory::init and before NexPlayer::setNexAlFactory.
-The license file will be included with the NexPlayer™ SDK Java files and when called with this API, an application will be able to input the license file information to run NexPlayer™.
+The license file will be included with the NexPlayer SDK Java files and when called with this API, an application will be able to input the license file information to run NexPlayer.

-> **Warning** The license file will be updated regularly, so please always check for updates and be sure to replace and use the latest license file in applications built with the NexPlayer™ SDK.
+> **Warning** The license file will be updated regularly, so please always check for updates and be sure to replace and use the latest license file in applications built with the NexPlayer SDK.

 **Parameters**